Best AI tutorial maker in 2026: 7 tools compared

 Best for: product, CS, and support teams who need both tutorial video and written documentation from a single recording

 Clevera is the most complete AI tutorial maker for software teams in 2026.
-Record your screen while performing any workflow — the AI takes it from there.
+Record with the desktop app or Chrome extension, or upload an existing screen recording while performing any workflow - the AI takes it from there.

-After you stop recording, Clevera processes the footage and delivers 2 polished outputs simultaneously: a narrated tutorial video and a step-by-step help article.
+After you stop recording or finish uploading, Clevera processes the footage and delivers 2 polished outputs simultaneously: a narrated tutorial video and a step-by-step help article.
 No editing session.
 No narration recording.
 No formatting work.

 Here's what the AI does between recording and output: